-Rome: In a first for world sport, the Vatican cricket team took on an all-Muslim side from England on Saturday with the home squad clinching narrow win in the final minutes.
+Rome: In a first for world sport, the Vatican cricket team took on an all-Muslim side from England today with the home squad clinching narrow win in the final minutes.

 "It is not about who wins or loses," priest Eamonn O'Higgins, manager of the Vatican team told AFP, after leading the enthusiastic players in a prayer and rousing hymn on the bus journey to the match.

 "It is about building bridges between different faiths through cricket," he said as they arrived at Rome's Capanelle cricket ground.